front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 <abbr title="Progressive Web App">PWA</abbr> Studio is the first playground for
 Magento Research and feels as promising in its approach.
-[Andrew Levine](https://twitter.com/drewml) emphasized the fact that they were willing to empower the community rather than providing an all inclusive solution.
+[Andrew Levine](https://twitter.com/drewml) emphasized that they will to empower the community rather than to provide an all inclusive solution.
 As of today, few things are public and they are focusing on internal experimentation.
 Yet, we will follow up with a blog post to have a deeper look on how can it play with the ecosystem.

 Spoiler Alert: Front-Commerce will play nicely with what is planned!

-See tweet - TODO which one ?

 ## The community has concerns too

 Reacticon was also an interactive event where attendees could ask questions and share their thoughts.
-Here are the feedbacks we found the most important.
+Here is what concerned them the most.

 ### Developers would like a stable implementation ASAP

-While speakers where discussing offline, bundle size and performance, **attendees were asking to get rid of UI Components and escaping the frontend hell they face every day.** Developers understand that there is no future for the current Magento frontend… but there are no alternatives yet!
+While speakers were discussing offline, bundle size and performance, attendees were asking to get rid of UI Components. **They just want to escape the frontend hell they face every day.** Developers understand that there is no future for the current Magento frontend.
+But there are no alternatives yet!

-Offline or push notification don’t matter much to them, compared to a solution allowing them to build stores in a more productive way… **right now**.
-Webperfs are important too, but from our discussions it seems that any non-Magento — and its killer RequireJS cascading loading — will be a great improvement by default.
+Offline or push notification don’t matter much to them.
+They need a solution allowing them to build stores in a more productive way, **right now**.
+Webperfs are important too, but from our discussions it seems that any non-Magento solution will be a great improvement by default.

 Let’s support the most important Magento features, and **work on
 <abbr title="Progressive Web App">PWA</abbr> related awesomeness as soon as
-checkout process customization is fun again!**
+checkout customization is fun again!**

 ### Extension Developers are worried

 They made an open request to us — <abbr title="Progressive Web App">PWA</abbr>
-solutions maintainers — asking for consistence across solutions.
+solutions maintainers — asking for consistency across solutions.
 It would be very tedious to maintain different components and codebase for each frontend.

 **We started to discuss with some extension developers, and are available to